exercism/csharp/docs/INSTALLATION.md

 ## Using an IDE

-If you want a more full-featured editing experience, you probably want to to use an IDE.
+If you want a more full-featured editing experience, you probably want to to use an [IDE or integrated development environment)](https://en.wikipedia.org/wiki/Integrated_development_environment).
 These are the most popular IDEs that support building .NET projects:

 - [Visual Studio 2022](https://www.visualstudio.com/downloads/)